Samruddhigorde09/Movie-Recommandation-System/README.md

 ## Features

- ### • Content-Based Filtering:  Recommends movies similar to the ones the user has rated or interacted with.
+ ### • Content-Based Filtering:
+ Recommends movies similar to the ones the user has rated or interacted with.

-###  • Collaborative Filtering: Suggests movies by analyzing patterns from multiple users with similar preferences.
+###  • Collaborative Filtering:
+Suggests movies by analyzing patterns from multiple users with similar preferences.

-### • Hybrid Approach: Combines content-based and collaborative filtering for better accuracy.
+### • Hybrid Approach:
+Combines content-based and collaborative filtering for better accuracy.

-### • Interactive User Interface: Provides a user-friendly platform for seamless interaction.
+### • Interactive User Interface:
+Provides a user-friendly platform for seamless interaction.

-### • Deployment: Fully functional web app hosted on [platform name if applicable, e.g., Streamlit, Flask, Heroku, etc.].
+### • Deployment:
+Fully functional web app hosted on  Streamlit.

 ## Technologies Used